mainwp/mainwp/readme.txt

 = 3.5.3 - 12-7-18 =
 * Fixed: An issue with special characters in passwords
-* Fixed: An issue with displaying WP-Admin footer
+* Fixed: An issue with displaying the WP Admin footer
 * Fixed: incorrect charset in notification emails
 * Fixed: An issue with displaying Yoast SEO data on some setups
 * Fixed: An issue with displaying extensions activation status in the Extensions widget

 = 3.5.2 - 11-27-18 =
-* Fixed: An issue with connecting new sites caused by recent OpenSSL update
+* Fixed: An issue with connecting new sites caused by a recent OpenSSL update
 * Fixed: An issue with marking plugins as Trusted
 * Fixed: An issue with activation notices for 3rd party plugins